 When to Use a Founders’ Agreement?

-A founders’ agreement is specifically intended to preemptively address and resolve any issues that the owner and co-owners want to document and agree on for the purpose of fairness and averting the risk of misunderstandings or acrimony in the future.
+A founders’ agreement is specifically intended to preemptively address and resolve any issues that the owner and co-owners want to document and agree on for fairness and to avert the risk of misunderstandings or acrimony in the future.

 How to Write a Founders’ Agreement

-Questions that can help formulate a prototype of a founders’ agreement sample include:
+Questions that can help formulate a prototype of a founders’ agreement template include:

-- What individual and group goals do we have for making the business a success?
+- What individual and group goals do we have for making the business successful?

 - How will the ownership percentage be distributed among the owners?

-- What are the exact amounts of capital each person is contributing to the business?
-Where is this capital going and for what purpose?
+- What are the exact amounts of capital each person contributes to the business?
+Where is this capital going, and for what purpose?

 - Are ownership shares (percentages) conditional to vesting according to continuous partnership in the business?